apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 bin/minifi.sh install
 ```
 **Note:** You can also specify a custom name for your MiNiFi installation, by specifying that name during your install command.
 For example, to install MiNiFi as a service and named dataflow, enter:
 ```
 bin/minifi.sh install dataflow
 ```
-Once you have downloaded and installed MiNiFi, you need to start MiNiF.
+Once you have downloaded and installed MiNiFi, you need to start MiNiFi.
 You can start NiFi in the foreground, background, or as a service.

 To launch MiNiFi in the foreground:

-1. From a terminal window, navigate to the MiNiFi installation directory.Enter:
+1. From a terminal window, navigate to the MiNiFi installation directory.
+2. Enter:
 ```
 bin/minifi.sh run
 ```
 To launch MiNiFi in the background:

 1. From a terminal window, navigate to the MiNiFi installation directory.
 2. Enter:
 ```
 bin/minifi.sh start
 ```
 To launch MiNiFi as a service:

 1. From a terminal window, enter:
 ```
 sudo service minifi start
 ```
 ## For Windows Users
 For Windows users, navigate to the folder where MiNiFi was installed.
-Navigate to the /bin subdirectory and double-click the run-minifi.bat file.
+Navigate to the `/bin` subdirectory and double-click the _run-minifi.bat_ file.

 This launches MiNiFi and leaves it running in the foreground.
 To shut down NiFi, select the window that was launched and hold the Ctrl key while pressing C.